gamermount56/sdk-readme/README.md

 Given that there can be multiple of the same pieces per deck, `TangibleObject`s have a `UniqueId` which is used to map the vision output to the last closest unique physical piece.

+This is a best effort calculation.
+You will never see two objects with the same `UniqueId`, but you may see see two `UniqueId`s where you would have thought there should have been one (generally worse on older iPads with worse cameras where we cannot keep track of tiles as well).

 ## Alive
 ```csharp
 public bool Alive { get; }